csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 Any student who may need accommodations should review the requirements/procedures on the [Accessibility Services website](https://www.charlestonsouthern.edu/academics/student-success-center/accessibility-services/).
 Once approved to receive accommodations, the student must contact the instructor.

-## Nondiscrimination Policy and Student Rights

-Charleston Southern University (CSU) does not illegally discriminate based on race, age, color, national or ethnic origin, disability, sex, pregnancy, childbirth or related medical conditions, religion, genetic information, veteran or military status, or any other basis on which the university is prohibited from discrimination under local, state, or federal law, in its employment or in the provision of its services.

-Students should refer to the [CSU Student Handbook](https://www.charlestonsouthern.edu/current-students/student-resources/) to be fully informed of their rights and remedies.

 ### Title IX: Confidentiality and Responsible Employee Statement
 Charleston Southern University is committed to maintaining a safe learning environment for everyone.
 In accordance with Title IX of the Education Amendments of 1972, the university prohibits any form of sexual harassment, including quid pro quo harassment, hostile environments, sexual assault, dating/domestic violence, and stalking.
 This policy applies to all students, employees, and visitors.